sturnberg/OCS-Docs/Content_Portal/Getting_Started/namespaces.md

 - Can include alphanumeric characters, underscores (\_), dashes (-), spaces, and periods
 - Cannot contain two consecutive periods or two consecutive underscores
 - Cannot begin or end with a period
-- Cannot start with two consecutive underscores <!-- LA: Does this mean it can end with two consecutive underscores? --><!-- DB: I don't know.
-We would likely have to verify with the dev teams. -->
+- Cannot start with two consecutive underscores <!-- LA: need to verify this with engineering -->
 - Cannot include leading or trailing white spaces

 ## Querying Data Across Namespaces